ExplainDev/browser-extension/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: For things that appear to be an unintended error, flaw or fault leading to an incorrect or unexpected result.
-Includes missing or incorrect descriptions.
 title: ''
 labels: ''
 assignees: ''